happysheep0719/Sean-s-Cheat-Sheet/system-design/intro.md

     - Atomicity
       - Transactions are often composed of multiple statements.
 Atomicity guarantees that each transaction is treated as a single "unit", which either succeeds completely, or fails completely: if any of the statements constituting a transaction fails to complete, the entire transaction fails and the database is left unchanged.
 An atomic system must guarantee atomicity in each and every situation, including power failures, errors and crashes.
     - Consistency
+      - Consistency ensures that a transaction can only bring the database from one valid state to another, maintaining database invariants: any data written to the database must be valid according to all defined rules, including constraints, cascades, triggers, and any combination thereof.
+This prevents database corruption by an illegal transaction, but does not guarantee that a transaction is correct.
+      - For example, A's money + B's money = 2000
     - Isolation
     - Durability
   - **CAP theorem**